 Climate change and environmental regulations will drive innovation across the sector as airlines move from large wide-body planes to fuel-efficient narrow-body jets.
 There is mid-term potential for significant disruption as sustainable aviation fuels and similar green agenda items dominating discussions on where to focus investment.
 The push for more efficient models is likely to remain as governments grapple with the demand and desires for international travel with the demands placed upon them to reach carbon ‘Net Zero’ in the next few decades.

 In March 2021 the UK Government unveiled its latest defence spending review.
 Titled ‘Defence in a Competitive Age’, the paper outlines proposals to update the UK’s defence capabilities against emerging threats.

 For defence contractors, the proposals provide both opportunities and threats.
 On the one hand, £3bn has been set aside for new vehicles, drones, electronic warfare and such like, providing clear new opportunities for contractors specialising in, or diversifying into, non-conventional defence capabilities.
 On the other, it’s also clear that investment in conventional military equipment may stagnate or diminish over time.
 As an example, one-third of the Army’s 227 Challenger tanks are due to be scrapped as a result of the review (though the remainder will be upgraded).
-Similarly, the total number of Royal Air Force planes and Navy frigates will gradually decline.

 Find Your Expert